pastorhudson/ProPresenter-PCO-Live-Auto-Control/README.md

 ### About Me

-I'm a pastor in south west PA who likes to build stuff.
+I'm a pastor in south-west PA who likes to build stuff.
 I run a website called https://pcochef.com full of "recipes for doing ministry" with Planning Center.